 Check Ares Course Reserves System to see the electronic and physical course reserve items available for your courses.

 Course reserve materials will be available in online formats whenever possible.

 Physical reserve items will be available to borrow on a first come, first served basis in the library.

 - Physical reserve items may be borrowed on a 1 day (24 hour) loan.
 These items are due back 24 hours after they are borrowed.

 - Some reserve titles are available on a 3 day loan.

-- If you borrow a course reserve item, please return it to LIB room 109, not the book return bins.
+- If you borrow a course reserve item, please return it to the Ask Us Desk, not the book return bins.